sara-nl/clouddocs/putty-tools.markdown

 1. start Putty
 2. Fill in the Host Name (or IP address) the Host Name (or IP address) e.g. vmname.projectname-institute.surf-hosted.nl or 145.100.XX.YY
 3. Select _Connection ->Data_ on the left hand panel
-4. Fill in your user name at _Auto-login username_ (for the first time you start a VM this should be _ubuntu_ )
+4. Fill in your user name at _Auto-login username_ (for the first time you start a VM this should be _root_, or _ubuntu_ when using Ubuntu)
 5. Select _Connection->SSH->Auth_ on the left-hand panel
 6. Select your private key by selecting the _browse_ button and navigate to your private key (with the `.ppk` extension)
 7. Select _Session_ on the left-hand panel